adispartadev/spartan-multi-image-picker/README.md

 | `rowHeight` | String, example : `200px` |
 | `groupClassName` | String, example : `col-md-4 col-sm-4 col-xs-6` |

+You can see the example in my `index.html` file.

 ### PS
 This plugin run best using bootstrap 3 and you are my **alpha tester** :)